• Skip to primary navigation

 If you wish to monitor your child’s location, you will need a device that requires a sim card or offers navigation.
 A smartwatch with GPS tells you the geolocation of the device by sending coordinates via satellite.
 One that uses wifi, however, will be more accurate.
 GPS tends to be less so, but more consistent.
 It can depend on where you live.

 GPS is more accurate for locations of 5 – 50 m.
 The error rate can be as much as 500m, though.
-When it comes to children’s watches, they have a geofencing sensor, LBS scanning and a Wifi function.
+When it comes to children’s watches, they have a geofencing sensor, LBS scanning, and a Wifi function.

 With Wifi, the smartwatch works best inside the house but can also correct street coordinates.
 If the Wifi signal isn’t great, it will naturally only work intermittently.

-LBS gives a geolocation by tacking onto the nearest tower.
+LBS gives geolocation by tacking onto the nearest tower.
 The more there are in the area, the more accuracy on the location.
 LBS, however, is an independent service and isn’t available in all areas so offers the least reliability of the three location options.

 Location Accuracy